Contact Info

 PhD in English and American Literature

-The MA/PhD program in English at Washington University in St. Louis is a six-year course of study leading to a doctorate in English and American Literature or in English and Comparative Literature.
-All English graduate students take a minimum of 12 elective 3-credit courses at the 5000 level or above, along with two compulsory classes: ELIT 5600 (Literary Studies and Graduate Research) and WRITING 5990 (Seminar: Teaching Freshman Composition).
-Aside from these two classes, there are no specific course requirements; although, students must take at least two courses in historical periods before 1780 (not in the same period) and at least two in historical periods after 1780 (again, not in the same period).
+The PhD program in English & American Literature at Washington University in St. Louis is a five-year course of study leading to a doctorate.
+All English graduate students take a minimum of 11 elective 3-credit courses at the 5000 level or above, along with two compulsory classes: ELIT 5600 Literary Studies and Graduate Research and WRITING 5990 Seminar: Teaching Freshman Composition; and 6 credits of Directed Reading (ELIT 5900 Directed Reading).
+Students must take at least two courses in historical periods before 1780 (not in the same period) and at least two in historical periods after 1780 (again, not in the same period).
 The minimum grade for courses to count towards the PhD is a B; the minimum cumulative GPA in order to maintain good standing is a 3.7, with no more than three grades of a B+ or below in a given academic year.

 Students entering the program with a master's degree in hand normally follow the standard first-year curriculum.
 At the end of their third semester, the director of graduate studies will review their MA credits taken elsewhere and determine how many credits (no more than 9) may be applied toward the PhD at Washington University.
 This request will then be reviewed by the Office of Graduate Studies.
-Although students receiving transfer credit may be able to complete the PhD in fewer than six years, it is to their advantage to enter the program as first-year students since this approach ensures them four full semesters of study without teaching responsibilities.
-If, after three semesters and the review of transfer credit, the director of graduate studies determines that the student has fulfilled the course requirements for the PhD, the student may elect not to take classes in semester four and instead to begin major field reading instead; their 6 credits of major field preparation during semester four will complete the requirements for the Washington University MA degree.
+Although students receiving transfer credit may be able to complete the PhD in fewer than five years, it is to their advantage to enter the program as first-year students, since this approach ensures them four full semesters of study with minimal teaching responsibilities.

 Students who wish to complete the dual-degree program in English and Comparative Literature may do so by fulfilling the English department's requirements for dual degrees.
 More information about the dual degree may be found on the departmental website.

-During the first seven semesters, credits are earned by taking courses, independent study, and directed reading.
-More precisely, students complete 13 courses (39 credits) total across years one and two; WRITING 5990 (Seminar: Teaching Freshman Composition) (3 credits) in the fall of year three; 6 credits of directed reading in the spring of year four; and 6 credits of directed reading in the fall of year four.
+During the first four semesters, credits are earned by taking courses, independent study, and directed reading.
+Thus, students complete 14 courses (42 credits) total across years one and two, adding WRITING 5990 Seminar: Teaching Freshman Composition (3 credits) in the fall of year three.

 Qualifying Examinations